nx-lr/protea/README.md

 - Saga is a whitespace-sensitive language, which means that whitespace has a significant effect on the meaning of your code.
 - Use indentation to delimit blocks of code.
 You can also use curly braces for compactness if you so wish to (inspired by YAML)
-- You can use semicolons to separate statements, or commas to separate individual elements in an array or pairs in a map.
-- You won't need to use commas to separate individual elements in an array, parameters in a function call or pairs in a map, when you can use new-lines instead.
+- Semicolons (to separate statements) or commas (to delimit values, properties or arguments) are not compulsory - rather, you would use newlines or appropriate indentation.

 #### Variables